 Consequence is solid as usual on this as speaks indirectly on his recent label situation and what he's learnt from it.

-When you on the road to riches and you get to where the road stops
+When you on the road to riches and you get to where the road stops people in your life are either shortcuts or roadblocks

 I felt his verses were a little short but.
 I have mixed feelings though about both the Kanye production and the KiD CuDi hook.
 I think the vocal samples are used well but i'm not a fan of the strings Ye' sampled.
 As for the hook, there's something about CuDi's 'forever' refrain that just rubs me the wrong way but other than that it's enjoyable enough.